Release process flow

 An optional container for actions and quality gates.
 A group can contain lower level groups.

-Each item in a release process, including the release process itself, includes three time-related fields: Start time, End time, Duration.
+Each item in a release process, including the release process itself, includes three time-related fields: Start time, End time, and Duration.
+These time-related fields are also available for Planned and Actual times, which are not shown by default.
+For example, you can show the Actual start time, Actual end time, and Actual duration fields in the release process grid.

-The following table describes actions you can perform on date and time fields:
+The following table describes actions you can perform on date and time fields that are not yet in the Completed phase:

-After you set two of the fields, ALM Octane automatically sets the third field.
+For the Start time, End time, and Duration fields, after you set two of the fields, the system automatically sets the third field.
 For example, if you set an action's end time and duration, the action's start time is calculated automatically based on the two other values.
+For details about modifying the actual start time, see Actual start and end times.

-In addition, ALM Octane automatically sets the start time of an item to coincide with end time of the preceding item.
+ALM Octane also sets the start time of an item to coincide with end time of the preceding item.
 For example, if the last action of a stage is set to end at 3/4/2021 10:00, the next stage is scheduled to start at that time.

-After modifying any of the time values, ValueEdge and ALM Octane automatically adjusts all the time fields that are impacted by the change.
+After modifying any of the time values, ALM Octane automatically adjusts all the time fields that are impacted by the change.

 You can pin any of the time fields in a release process item.
 Pinning the field instructs ALM Octane to keep the value fixed, and not adjust the value automatically when other time fields are changed.
 For example, if you have a firm date on which a testing action must begin, you can pin the Start time field.
 Now, even if you edit the end time of the preceding item, or the testing action's end time and duration, the start time stays fixed.